shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "What, you wouldn't turn into a cat to wear these?"
 Ersie bumped her.

 "No, they're fancy.
 But no fancy boots are worth becoming a cat."
 Mudrich turned her attention to the cart full of new items.
 "Cats are the most vile creatures in the whole land.
 They'd do anything to catch you off guard and they can kill you in an instant.
 Everytime I see a cat, I just want to smash it."
 She rummaged through the items, landing on the cuffs first.
 "The only good cat is a dead cat, you know."
 She examined the cuffs.
 A blue tint broke out of the dull shine.
 "But you know what?"
 She put a cuff on her wrist.
 "They got good loot."
-She grabbed the cart, and tried to lift it.
+She grabbed the cart and tried to lift it.
 To her surprise, and despite her awkward grip on its edge, it floated up into the air with her hand.

 "Whoa!
 How are you doing that?"
 Ersie dropped her tools.

 "It's these cuffs!"
 Mudrich set the cart down to put the other cuff on.
-"I can lift anything with ease!"
+"I can lift anything, easy!"
 She grabbed Ersie by the tail and lifted.
 Ersie's tail moved up, but the rest of her didn't.
 She tried pulling it up further.

 Ersie gave her a look.

 Mudrich gently put her tail back down.
 An awkward moment passed.
 Then they both laughed.

 "These are so cool!"
 Mudrich blurted out.
-"With these, I can swing my hammer with ease!"
 She mimed swinging a hammer, then pounded her fist on an empty can, crushing it flat.
-"Who needs armor?"
+"When you got super strength, who needs armor?"

 "Not you!"
 Ersie laughed.

-"I can lift so much with these!
-I wonder…" Mudrich ran to the door and put her hands on its under side.
+"I wonder…" Mudrich ran to the door and put her hands on its under side.

 "Mudrich…?"
 Ersie warned.

 Mudrich squatted and put power into lifting the door.
-So far it didn't move.
+So far it didn't move, but the door threatened to splinter and the hinges twisted.

 "Mudrich!"
 Ersie leapt across the room.
+But she was too late.

-The door came off its hinges, and then floated around effortlessly.
+The hinges buckled and snapped, freeing the door from the wall.
+Mudrich waved the door around effortlessly.
 "Oops."

 "Mudrich!"
 Ersie sighed.
 "What are you doing?"

 "Ok, apparently you can't lift buildings."
-Mudrich leaned the door against the wall.
-"But hey!
-These'll make carrying new loot home a lot easier!"
+Mudrich gingerly leaned the door against the wall.
+"But hey!”
+She flexed to show off the cuffs.
+“These'll make carrying new loot home a lot easier!"

-Ersie fished through her shelves for a new door hinge and bolts.
+“Yeah…” Ersie pulled a wooden box of knick-knacks off a shelf and fished through it.
 She leaned over the counter and sighed.

 "Ersie?"
 Mudrich tapped her on the shoulder.

+Ersie quickly put the box back on the shelf.
 "I'm out of hinges, bolts, *and* screws."

 "Oh.
 No problem!"
 Mudrich ran to the door.
 "I'll go the blacksmith's and get those for you!"